 We have all been here before.
 You grab your phone and google a topic.
-Click on a site, hoping to find the answer, instead you cannot find it.
+Click on a site, hoping to find the answer, instead, you cannot find it.
 Google listed the relevant content in the description, but the page is a mess.
 You can’t click on things and parts are overlapping.
-Before long you are pressing the back button, that site’s chance is over.
+Before long you are pressing the back button, and that site’s chance is over.
 It can be very frustrating trying to browse a site that is not built for mobile.
 And the site suffers for it.

 Mobile readiness is not a fad

 The world has become more mobile.
 People are on phones and tablets more than desktops and laptops.
-Mobile devices can have more processing power than some brand new laptops.
+Mobile devices can have more processing power than some brand-new laptops.
 And the price is quite attractive.
 This trend will only continue to grow.

 Having a site that adapts to the viewing environment will help ensure you get and keep the traffic that comes to you.
 It will result in less bounce traffic when people are unable to navigate.
 Because of this, your site will have a better ranking.
-This will matter in searches on any mobile style device.
+This will matter in searches on any mobile-style device.

 Usability is key

-Have you tested your site to be mobile friendly?
-Even if someone told you your site is mobile friendly, you need to go through everything and check it out.
+Have you tested your site to be mobile-friendly?
+Even if someone told you your site is mobile-friendly, you need to go through everything and check it out.
 Do the forms work?
 Can you read the content without strain?
 Make sure that you have friends or family members with different devices try it out.
 Each device will give a unique experience.

-While the goal is to cover as many devices as possible and be ready for anything, you need to narrow down.
+While the goal is to cover as many devices as possible and be ready for anything, you need to narrow it down.
 Sites developed to work on any device at any time may take a long time to load.
 Or it might not be able to take advantage of the latest coding features.
-You want to have a site planned around devices that majority of your customers use.
+You want to have a site planned around devices that the majority of your customers use.
 For example, your ideal client may always want the latest gadget.
 In this case, you should plan to maintain compatibility with new devices.
 These are the devices the majority of your clients will have.

 Make it fast

 Mobile users expect and demand fast load speeds.
-They want the content in their hand yesterday.
+They wanted the content in their hand yesterday.
 There are many factors that control the load speed of pages on your site.
 The number of plugins and theme components can affect the way your site works.
 Try to keep extra elements to the smallest amount you can.

 As an example, on this site, we have a slider on the home screen.
 The slider scales down or up as needed to fit the window.
 But on smaller mobile devices it does not show up.
 We do this for two reasons.
 It keeps the load time faster because these extra photos are not downloaded.
 It also is better for usability.
 The text on the photos is too small to read on the smaller devices.
 If it is no longer usable, remove it.